Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Results and Discussion

-The diffusion VM calculation \cite{Math} depends on the susceptibility $\chi(t)$ defined by Eq. (\ref{chivt}).
-It was numerically calculated in the author's previous work \cite{PJPRE6} for $\kb=T=1$ and $\{\omega,\kappa\}=\{3,2\}$, by numerically inverting the Laplace transform of the memory kernel, Eq. (\ref{sol1}), previously fitted as a function of time.
-It is shown in Fig. \ref{Fig1}.
+The calculation of the diffusive VM depends on the susceptibility $\chi(t)$ defined in Eq. (\ref{chivt}).
+This quantity was numerically evaluated in previous work \cite{PJPRE6} for $k_B T = 1$ and $\{\omega, \kappa\} = \{3, 2\}$ by numerically inverting the Laplace transform of the memory kernel [Eq. (\ref{sol1})], which was previously fitted as a function of time.
+The resulting susceptibility is shown in Fig. \ref{Fig1}.